 It is pretty obvious which ranks belong to the most skilled players in CSGO.
 Only a small percentage of CSGO players achieve The Global Elite status, but it is really hard to earn that Silver I status as well.
 I know it seems like it is easy to be bad at the game, but trust me, it’s really hard to be that bad.

 Here is the picture of CSGO ranks distribution in 2020:

 There are several types of weapons in CSGO.
 Weapons are divided into 4 groups; Pistols, SMGs, Rifles, and Heavy weapons.
 A single kill with each kind of weapon awards a different amount of money.
 What does this mean?
 A single kill with a particular weapon will reward you with:

 - Rifle kill + $300

 - Knife kill + $1500

 CSGO skins have been added to the game in late 2013.
-To be more precise, “The Arms Deal” update sparked everything related to CSGO betting, trading, gambling, and collecting.
+To be more precise, “The Arms Deal” update sparked everything related to CSGO betting, trading and gambling.

 There are several different grades of skins, 8 to be precise.
 Each of these grades represents the rarity of a certain skin.
 For instance, covert skins are much more popular and in most cases more expensive than other skins in the collection.

 Each CSGO collection is based on a certain case.
-A couple of times throughout a year, Valve releases new cases, which contain new skins.
-Logically, each case contains different grades of skins.
+A couple of times throughout the year, Valve will release new cases, which contain new skins.
+Each case contains different grades of skins.